 Cucumber plants grow best and most plentifully when the fruits are removed from the vines as soon as they reach mature length.
 Never allow cucumbers to remain on the plant once they start yellowing, as they’ll become bitter—and the ripe cukes will also keep the plant from generating and nurturing new fruits.

 Different types of cukes require different lengths of time to maturity, so consider your climate and growing conditions when choosing the varieties you’ll grow.
 Also, decide whether you want a bush or vining growth habit before you select your plant type.

 Other factors to consider when choosing varieties for your garden: Some cukes have sweeter, thinner and more delicate skins.
 Others are known for their unique disease resistance or color or length of fruit.
-The shortest varieties, such as Homemade Pickles or Organic Straight 8, are exceptionally crisp and are excellent choices for pickling.
+The shortest variety, Homemade Pickles are exceptionally crisp and are excellent choices for pickling.
 They’re also delicious eaten raw.

 Burpless varieties have a skin and seeds that are slightly less bitter and are more easily digestible.
 Sweet Slice is another full-size fruit with sweeter skin.
 If your cukes are grown for pickling, factor that into your choice of varieties to plant.